streaming/buildbeaver/frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-And I'll make a change to the readme to trigger front-end only building. akjshdkjasdh
+And I'll make a change to the readme to trigger front-end only building. akjshdkjasdh asdasasdassad

 ## Available Scripts